camposfa/ant-6937-spring-2019/content/policies.md

 #### <u>Final Project</u>

-For the final project, students are encouraged to use a data set of their own related to their thesis topic, if possible.
+For the final project, students are encouraged to find and/or use a data set related to their thesis topic, if possible.
 If this is not possible, the professor can help to find a data set on a topic relevant to the student’s interests.
+Students must demonstrate and document both data tidying/preparation and data visualization.
+Further instructions will be provided.
 The submitted final project should include:

 - The raw data set used in the analysis (contact me if there are any concerns about this).
 - An RMarkdown report in `HTML` format with all `R` code used, at least 3 plots, and a written narrative of approximately 1000 words.
 - The `.Rmd` file used to make the report.
-- A digital poster (in `PDF` format—no actual printed posters please!), similar to what you might present at an academic conference, that presents your project visually.
+- A digital poster (in a digital format such as `PDF`—no actual printed posters please!), similar to what you might present at an academic conference, that presents your project visually.

 <br>